OxalisCommunity/vefa-peppol/README.md

 The Oxalis Community annual meeting scheduled to be held on 25th of March 2021.
 Should you wish to sign up as a member of the Oxalis Community, please use the registration form available from this site: [link](https://www.oxalis.network/join)

 ---
-# Upcoming changes
-* Organizational changes to project - GroupID, Package name refactoring etc.
-* Addition of new approved ICD values
-* Change in default lookup behavior to CNAME (as per Peppol SML specification)

----
 # VEFA PEPPOL

 This project implements some aspects of PEPPOL for inclusion in other projects.